lronaldo/cpctelera/cpctelera/src/readme.txt

 (see cpct_logo.png)

 *Astonishing fast Amstrad CPC game engine for C and Assembler developers*.

 CPCtelera has been created by these *<Authors>*, and is distributed under *GPL v3 <License>*.

+We give *big thanks* to all users, contributors and supporters, and all respects to our *incredible <Donors>*.

 (see paypaldonations.jpg)